jsakamoto/introduction-of-markdownpresenter/presentation.md

 !

-Simple & Rapidly
+Simple & Rapid
 -----------------
 - Format markdown text _**on the fly.**_
 - No need to "compile".
-- Update markdown text file & reload, then effect immediately.
+- Update markdown text files & reload, then effect immediately.

 > "For when you're giving a presentation in half an hour, and you haven't got the time to open up keynote..."